Alain Prost: McLaren (1980)

+After winning the European Formula Three title, Prost was courted by Formula One teams McLaren, Brabham, and Ligier.
+After impressing McLaren team boss Teddy Mayer at a test drive, McLaren signed him for the 1980 season.
+He was paired with Ulsterman John Watson.

-Prost began his career with McLaren (being run by Teddy Mayer) in 1980 alongside Ulsterman John Watson.
-On his debut in Buenos Aires, Argentina, he finished in sixth place, earning one point, something achieved by only a handful of drivers.
-Prost added four more points to his tally during the season, scoring points at Interlagos, Brands Hatch and Zandvoort.
-Prost finished the year 15th in the Drivers' Championship, equalling points with former world champion Emerson Fittipaldi.
-Despite the encouraging debut season, Prost had several accidents, breaking his wrist during practice at Kyalami and suffering a concussion during practice at Watkins Glen.
+Prost's career started promisingly.
+On his debut in Buenos Aires, he accomplished the rare achievement of scoring in his first race, earning one point for finishing sixth.
+From 1973 to 1993, only two other drivers earned points in their maiden race (Johnny Herbert and Jean Alesi).
+However, Prost finished 15th in the Drivers' Championship with five points (one point behind the veteran Watson), scoring at Buenos Aires, Interlagos, Brands Hatch and Zandvoort.
+He had several accidents, breaking his wrist during practice at Kyalami and suffering a concussion during practice at Watkins Glen.
 He also retired from the previous round in Montreal a week earlier because of rear suspension failure.

 At the end of the season, despite having two years remaining on his contract, he left McLaren and signed with Renault.
-Prost has said that he left because of the large number of breakages on the car and because he felt the team blamed him for some of the accidents.
+Prost later explained that he left because the car frequently broke down and because he felt the team blamed him for several accidents.
+According to Watson, Mayer had initially wanted to sign Kevin Cogan but Marlboro insisted on Prost.
+Prost would not return to McLaren until 1984, after Ron Dennis assumed full control of the team.